voyagerx3/MCDWT/README.md

 S = V # Pointer copy
 ```

+### Implementation of 2D_DWT
+See for example, [pywt.wavedec2()](https://pywavelets.readthedocs.io/en/latest/ref/2d-dwt-and-idwt.html#d-multilevel-decomposition-using-wavedec2) at [PyWavelets](https://pywavelets.readthedocs.io/en/latest/index.html).

 ### Scalability
 The 2D-DWT applied to a video produces a representation scalable in the space (we can extract different videos with different spatial scales or resolutions), in the time (we can extract diferent videos with different number of frames) and in quality (we can get the DWT coefficients with different quantization steps to reconstruct videos of different quality).

 ### Inverse 's'-levels inverse 2D-DWT
 In the last example, subbands `V2={S[0].LL2, S[1].LL2, ..., S[n-1].LL2}` represent the scale (number) 2 of the original video (the spatial resolution of this `V2` is the resolution of `V` divided by 4 in each spatial dimension).

-To reconstruct the scale 1, we apply the iDWT (1-level inverse DWT) in place (this means that the output of the transform replaces all or a part of the input data):
+To reconstruct the scale 1, we apply the 2D_iDWT (1-level 2D inverse DWT) in place (this means that the output of the transform replaces all or a part of the input data):
 ```python
 for pyramid in S:
   2D_iDWT(pyramid) # In place
 V = S # Pointer copy
 ```

-And finally, to get the original video, we need to apply again the previous code.
+And finally, to get the original video, we need to apply again the previous code over `S = V`.

 ### Redundancy and compression
-The 2D DWT provides an interesting feature to `S`: `S` usually has a lower entropy than `V`.
+The 2D-DWT provides an interesting feature to `S`: usually, `H` subbands has a lower entropy than `V`.
 This means that if we apply to `S` an entropy encoder, we can get a shorter representation of the video than if we encode `V` directly.
-This is a consequence of 2D-DWT exploits the spatial redudancy of the images of the video: neighboring pixels tend to have similar values and when they are substracted, they tend to produce zeros.
+This is a consequence of 2D-DWT exploits the spatial redudancy of the images of the video (neighboring pixels tend to have similar values and when they are substracted, they tend to produce zeros).

-## MCDWT
+## Why MCDWT?
 As we have said, the 2D-DWT does not exploit the temporal redundancy of a video.
-This means that we can achieve higher compression ratios if we apply a 1D-DWT along the temporal domain.
+This means that we can achieve higher compression ratios if (in addition to the 2D-DWT) we apply a 1D-DWT along the temporal domain.
 This is exactly what MCDWT does.
-However, due to the temporal redundancy is generated mainly by the presence of objects in the scene of the video which are moving with respect to the camera, some sort of motion estimation and compensation must be used.
+However, due to the temporal redundancy is generated mainly by the presence of objects in the scene of the video which are moving with respect to the camera, some sort of motion estimation and compensation should be used.

-### Input
+### MCDWT input
 A sequence `S` of `n` pyramids.

-### Output
+### MCDWT output
-A sequence `T` of `n` pyramids organized in `l` temporal subbands, where each subband is a sequence of pyramids.
+A sequence `T` of `n` pyramids, organized in `l` temporal subbands, where each subband is a sequence of pyramids.
+The number of input and output pyramids is the same.

 For example, if `l=2` and `n=5`: